Tokyo Travel Guide

 Tokyo, a city where the past coexists with the future, offers endless experiences for every type of traveller.
 From historic temples to neon-lit skyscrapers, here are 12 must-visit places that showcase the city's diverse charm:

-#1 Imperial Palace
+#1 Stroll around the Imperial Palace

 Image by Pierre Blaché from Pixabay

-#4 Akihabara
+#4 Be amazed in Akihabara

 tower-roppongi-tokyo-shutterstock_1175050237

-Tokyo Tower from Roppongi ©Shutterstock
+Tokyo Tower from Roppongi © Shutterstock

 Shibuya crossing, Tokyo © Sean Pavone/Shutterstock